roadwarriorslive/Pipulate/README.rst

 Those creating actual automations around Pipulate (taking it out of Jupyter Notebook and into cron or whatever) should monitor for failed logins.

-The refresh token is a temporary password that gets you a temporary password.
-Normal re-logging USING the refresh token happens all the time to invisibly log you back in after normal time-expired logout which invalidates the old temporary password, requiring the refresh token be used to acquire a new one.
+The refresh token is a temporary "password" that gets you a temporary "password".
+Normal re-logging USING the refresh token happens all the time to invisibly log you back in after normal time-expired logout which invalidates the old temporary "password", requiring the refresh token be used to acquire a new one.
 Open oauth.dat in a text editor to see the tokens.

 ****************************************
 A tour through Pipulate